hpyhacking/peatio/docs/peatio/multi_network.md

 If auto update configuration enabled, network configurations for values like min deposit amount, withraw fee, min withdrawal amount will be calculated next way:

 ```
-min_deposit_amount = (min deposit amount from blockchain configurations) / (middle price from the platform market CCY/PLATFORM_CURRENCY)
+min_deposit_amount = (min deposit amount from blockchain configurations) / (currency price)

-withraw_fee = (withraw fee from blockchain configurations) / (middle price from the platform market CCY/PLATFORM_CURRENCY)
+withraw_fee = (withraw fee from blockchain configurations) / (currency price)

-min_withdrawal_amount = (min withdrawal amount from blockchain configurations) / (middle price from the platform market CCY/PLATFORM_CURRENCY)
+min_withdrawal_amount = (min withdrawal amount from blockchain configurations) / (currency price)
 ```

+Currency price will be fetched from the platform market CCY/USDT (if USDT is the platform currency)

-If there is no market pair CCY/PLATFORM_CURRENCY, system will use price from currency configuration
+If there is no market pair CCY/PLATFORM_CURRENCY, system will use price from currency configuration price set by admin

 |Field|    | Default Values | Examples | Description|
 |---------|---------|---------|---------|--------|